scaleway/cluster-api-provider-scaleway/docs/scalewaymachine.md

     # some fields were omitted...
   ```

-  Make sure this image exists in the zones when you plan to deploy your nodes.
+  Make sure this image exists in the zones where you plan to deploy your nodes.
   You can list images by name with this command:

   ```bash